flyskywhy/textiot/README.md

 Then need change `com.google.protobuf:protobuf-java:3.6.1` to `com.google.protobuf:protobuf-java:3.12.4` in `android-textile/textile/build.gradle` and `android/build.gradle`, otherwise the APP will crash `E AndroidRuntime: java.lang.NoSuchMethodError: No static method internalBuildGeneratedFileFrom([Ljava/lang/String;[Lcom/google/protobuf/Descriptors$FileDescriptor;)Lcom/google/protobuf/Descriptors$FileDescriptor; in class Lcom/google/protobuf/Descriptors$FileDescriptor; or its super classes` when run into `list.toByteArray()` of `final Model.ThreadList list` in `textiot/react-native-sdk/android/src/main/java/io/textile/rnmobile/ThreadsBridge.java`.

 All will be built by `build.sh` on Linux except `mobile/dist/ios/protos` and `mobile/dist/ios/Mobile.framework/` by `build-mac.sh` on macOS.
+Similarly, if `protoc --version` return `3.13.0` on macOS, then need change `s.dependency 'Protobuf', '~> 3.7'` to `s.dependency 'Protobuf', '3.13.0'` in `ios-textile/Textile.podspec` and `go-textile/mobile/dist/ios/TextileCore.podspec`.

 #### protoc-gen-go 7e65e51
 If you modify `go-textile/pb/protos/*.proto`, then you also need regenerate `go-textile/pb/*.pb.go` by an exact version of protoc-gen-go which match protoc 3.x (or `protoc-gen-go@7e65e51` described below)